 A generation is a group of people living at about the same time.
 We talk about our grandparents’ generation, or our parents’, or our children’s.
 A generation covers a period of about 20 years.

-Refugees are people who have had to leave their own country because of violence or threats of violence against them, often because of their religion or ethnic group (especially if they are a minority group.)
+Refugees are people who have had to leave their own country because of threats of violence against them.
+Often they're threatened because of their religion or ethnic group.

-After watching Obama’s speech, match some of the important citizenship and immigration vocabulary he used to the words’ meanings.
+After watching the speech, match citizenship and immigration vocabulary he used to the words’ meanings.
 (If you would rather read his speech, the written transcript is here.)

 Match the words on the right with the definitions on the left.
 The first has been done as an example.

-For more about immigration in American history, see this interactive chart (with links at the bottom to several maps on immigration) or read this story about it and also practice irregular past tense verbs.
+For more about immigration in American history, see this interactive chart.
+(It links at the bottom to several maps on immigration.)
+You can also read this story about it and practice irregular past tense verbs.

 If you are studying for the U.S. Citizenship test, see American Citizenship Test Questions.